 Insplorion’s Nanoplasmonic Sensing

-A versatile and extremely surface sensitive sensing technology for realtime studies of atomic/molecular changes of less than one nanometer.
+A versatile and extremely surface sensitive sensing technology for realtime studies of optical properties in molecular scale films.

 Insplorion’s NPS instruments based on LSPR can study the following changes in any thin film:

 - Temperature effects and/or during temp ramping between ambient to 600 C